iluvjava/Maths/Notebook 2.0 obsidian/STATS 560 Stochastic Processes/Exit Distribution.md

 \end{aligned}
 $$

 Which in fact, doesn't have a nice description for each individual event in the summation.
-Directly, we may recall the Extend Chapman Homogorov formulation for observing any chain, after some simplication, it should yield this monstrosity
+Directly, we may recall the Extend Chapman Homogorov formulation for observing any chain, after some simplification, it should yield this monstrosity

 $$
 \begin{aligned}